GSA/search.digitalgov.gov/_posts/2014-05-16-serp-redesign.md

 ![Search verticals on USA.gov](http://f22818b4dfc10241d8a3-f1564c64756a8cfee25b6b19953b1d23.r31.cf2.rackcdn.com//redesign-verticals.png "Search verticals on USA.gov")

 The new format clusters all options to narrow, broaden, or change the scope of the results together, and places these options directly above the search box.
-It also shows up to three options with ability to show More &hellip;.
-The old format placed verticals in the left-hand column below the box and the option to search on related sites in the right-hand column above the box.
+Searchers see up to three options and have the ability to show More &hellip;.
+The old format separated them, showing the option to search on related sites in the right-hand column above the box and verticals in the left-hand column below the box.

 ## Videos

 Eye tracking studies have shown searchers gravitate to video thumbnails.
 Snippets are also very important to increase clickthru rates.
-Searchers are more likely to view a video if they understand how it is relevant to what they're looking for.
+Searchers are more likely to view a video if they understand how it relates to what they're looking for.
 Here's the before and after for a search on *careers* on USA.gov.

 ![Video search result for careers on USA.gov](http://f22818b4dfc10241d8a3-f1564c64756a8cfee25b6b19953b1d23.r31.cf2.rackcdn.com//redesign-video.png "Video search result for careers on USA.gov")